-Content of the Dissertation Proposal
+7.3.13.3 Content of the Dissertation Proposal

-The student should provide a written dissertation proposal to the committee at least two weeks prior to the scheduled examination date.
+The student should provide a written dissertation proposal to the committee at least two (2) weeks prior to the scheduled examination date.
 The members review the proposal and prepare questions for the exam.

-The dissertation proposal should include a review of the literature relevant to the topic to be studied.
-The proposater caryulout Epidemiology clarates we have the studied and the presentation of the literature relevant to the topic to be studied.

-a true proposal and should typically not exceed twenty pages.
+The dissertation proposal in general should include a review of the literature relevant to the topic to be studied.
+The proposal may, but need not, include preliminary research results.
+The paper should be primarily a true proposal and should typically not exceed twenty pages.